wp-plugins/user-name-security/readme.txt

 == Screenshots ==

-1. "User Name Security" hides your author nicename and ID (body_class function)
+1. "User Name Security" hides your author nicename and ID (body_class function).
-2. When a user Nickanme or Display Name are equals to Login, the plugin uses a random value instead.
+2. When a user Nickname or Display Name are equals to Login, the plugin uses a random value instead.
-3. During registration, WordPress won't use the same Display Name and Login for new users : "User Name Security" uses a random value
+3. During registration, WordPress won't use the same Display Name and Login for new users : "User Name Security" uses a random value.

 == Changelog ==